How to Search for Folders Only by Name in Windows 11

 Using File Explorer to search for folders by name

-Related issueWindows 11 Search Slow?
-How to Speed Up Search in File Explorer
+Related issue: Windows 11 search slow?
+How to speed up search in File Explorer

 Refining your search with advanced query syntax

-Windows 11 supports Advanced Query Syntax (AQS), allowing you to add precision and specificity to your search queries.
-You can use AQS to refine your search further and locate folders with specific attributes.
-Here are a few examples of AQS filters you can use in combination with “kind:folders“:
+Windows 11 lets you use Advanced Query Syntax (AQS) for more precise searches.
+You can use AQS to zero in on folders with specific details.
+Here are a few AQS tips you can use with “kind:folders“:

-• datecreated:01/01/2023..01/31/2023 – Search for folders created between January 1, 2022, and January 31, 2022.
+• datecreated:01/01/2023..01/31/2023 – This finds folders made between January 1, 2023, and January 31, 2023.

 Search folders only with advanced query syntax

-To use these filters in combination with “kind:folders“, separate them with a space.
-For example, kind:folders name:("Family Photos") datecreated:01/01/2023..01/31/2023.
+To mix these filters with “kind:folders“, just put a space between them.
+Like, kind:folders name:("Family Photos") datecreated:01/01/2023..01/31/2023.

-Useful tip: How to Search for Text in Files on Windows 11
+Useful tip: How to search for text in files on Windows 11

 Saving your search for future use

-4. Click “Save.”Search-MS file Windows 11
+4. Hit “Save”.Search-MS file Windows 11

-Recommended resource: Change Windows 11 Start Menu Search to Google
+Recommended resource: Change Windows 11 Start Menu search to Google

 Searching for folders using Start menu search bar

-1. Click on the magnifying glass icon on the taskbar or press Win + S to open the search bar.
+1. Click the magnifying glass icon on the taskbar or press Win + S to open the search bar.

 Search folders only from Start Menu Windows 11

-Relevant concern: Windows 10/11 Start Menu Search Can’t Find Anything
+Relevant concern: Windows 10/11 Start Menu search can’t find anything

-Utilizing Total Commander for folder search
+Using Total Commander for folder search

-1. Launch Total Commander.
+1. Open Total Commander.

-7. Click “Start Search” to begin the search.
+7. Click “Start Search” to get going.

 Program to search folders only in Windows 11